Skip to content

 Why Your Google Business Profile Matters More Than Ever

-In today's digital landscape, your Google Business Profile (formerly Google My Business) serves as your virtual shop front.
-For SME owners across London and beyond, it's often the first impression potential customers have of your business.
-Whether you're running a bustling café in Shoreditch, a boutique fitness studio in Clapham, or a retail shop in Camden, optimising your Google Business Profile can dramatically increase your visibility and drive more foot traffic through your doors.
+Your Google Business Profile (formerly Google My Business) is your virtual shop front.
+For SME owners across London and beyond, it is often the first impression a customer gets of your business.
+Maybe you run a busy café in Shoreditch, a boutique fitness studio in Clapham, or a retail shop in Camden.
+Whatever you do, a strong profile can lift your visibility and bring more people through your doors.

 Complete Every Section of Your Profile

-The foundation of an effective Google Business Profile lies in thoroughness.
-Google's algorithm favours complete profiles, so leaving sections blank is essentially leaving money on the table.
+A strong Google Business Profile is a thorough one.
+Google's algorithm favours complete profiles, so a blank section is money left on the table.

-Start with the basics: ensure your business name matches exactly what appears on your signage and official documents.
-Add your complete address, phone number, and website URL.
-For hospitality venues, include your menu link.
-Fitness centres should add class schedules, and retail shops should link to their online catalogues.
+Start with the basics.
+Make sure your business name matches your signage and official documents exactly.
+Add your full address, phone number, and website URL.
+Hospitality venues should include a menu link.
+Fitness centres should add class schedules.
+Retail shops should link to their online catalogues.

-Don't overlook the business description—you have 750 characters to tell your story.
-Use this space to highlight what makes your business unique, mention your location, and include relevant keywords naturally.
-For instance, "Award-winning Italian restaurant in the heart of Covent Garden, serving authentic pasta and wood-fired pizzas since 2018."
+Don't skip the business description.
+You have 750 characters to tell your story.
+Use them to show what makes your business unique, mention your location, and weave in relevant keywords naturally.
+For example, "Award-winning Italian restaurant in the heart of Covent Garden, serving authentic pasta and wood-fired pizzas since 2018."

 Byter DigitalDigital Marketing